sergio11/llm_finetuning_and_evaluation/README.md

 - **Notebooks for Fine-Tuning:** Explore detailed notebooks on how to fine-tune models such as FLAN-T5 to perform specific tasks, like summarizing Spanish newspaper articles. 📝🇪🇸
 - **Evaluation Techniques:** Learn about different methods to evaluate the performance of your fine-tuned models, including metrics and best practices. 📊🔍
 - **Instruction Fine-Tuning:** Discover how to leverage instruction-based training to improve model capabilities for targeted applications. 🎯🛠️
+- **Parameter Efficient Fine-Tuning with QLoRA:** Understand how to apply QLoRA for efficient fine-tuning of language models, particularly in legal assistance contexts. ⚖️📝

 ## Getting Started 🚀

 To get started, check out the notebooks for step-by-step guides on model fine-tuning and evaluation:
 - **`Instruction_Fine_Tuning_LLM_T5.ipynb`**: Detailed instructions on fine-tuning FLAN-T5 for Spanish summarization. 📖
 - **`Evaluation_and_Analysis_T5_Familiy_LLMs.ipynb`**: Insights into evaluating and analyzing various T5 models. 📈
+- **`Parameter_Efficient_Fine_Tuning_QLoRA_Legal_Assistance.ipynb`**: Learn about fine-tuning with QLoRA for specialized tasks such as drafting legal documents. ⚖️

 ### 📊 Evaluation and Analysis of Pre-Trained T5 Family LLMs: Leveraging Prompt Engineering and Few-Shot Examples for Fine-Tuning